Computer Science and Information Systems Courses

 CSCI 563 - Information Security

 This course provides an introduction to the study of information security and covers the most important features of computer security.
 Topics include basic concepts and principles in information security, authentication and access control, operating systems security, software vulnerabilities and threats, database security, and basic cryptography including encryption and key establishment.
-Prerequisites: CSCI 515 or consent of instructor.
+Corequisites: CSCI 515.

 CSCI 567 - Image Processing with Applications